codacy/codacy-codesniffer/docs/description/SlevomatCodingStandard_Classes_RequireMultiLineMethodSignature.md

 *   `includedMethodPatterns`: allows to configure which methods are included in sniff detection.
 This is an array of regular expressions (PCRE) with delimiters.
 You should not use this with `excludedMethodPatterns`, as it will not work properly.

 *   `excludedMethodPatterns`: allows to configure which methods are excluded from sniff detection.
 This is an array of regular expressions (PCRE) with delimiters.
 You should not use this with `includedMethodPatterns`, as it will not work properly.

+*   `withPromotedProperties` (default: `false`): always require multiline signatures for methods with promoted properties.
+*   `withParametersWithAttributes` (default: `false`): always require multiline signatures for methods with parameters with attributes.